Custom domains

 storage: 1Gi

-storageClassName: do-block-storage
+storageClassName: nfs-rwx-storage

-Update the Deployment to mount it
+Update the Deployment to mount them

 Add to your Deployment/Pod spec (whether you use a Helm chart, Kustomize, or Rancher UI):